Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

   You can also try using offline mode directly, which will also give you access to most of LifeUp's features!

+- **How to configure task notifications and background running?**

+  LifeUp supports notification and calendar event reminders.

+  Due to Android's battery limitations, **and additional aggressive battery optimization measures by some phone manufacturers**, the default notification reminder require additional user configuration to take effect.

+  You can also try switching to Calendar Event Reminders, which only requires granting Calendar permissions.

+  > *But some other features (like Pomodoro) may also need to be configured to run in the background.

+  For more information, please check this document: https://wiki.lifeupapp.fun/en/index.html#/guide/background_running

 - **How can I view more FAQs about app usage?**